UC Berkeley Admission Requirements: A Detailed Guide

 Does it mean all is lost?
 No, because there are alternative options you can try if you're still determined to be part of UC Berkeley.
 They are not the usual options, but if you still want to try, here it is:

 Alternative Option: Attend a different college and transfer to UC Berkeley later

 But on the plus side, being in a different college means you can boost yourself and do other things that UC Berkeley will surely like to see.
 Once you're ready to apply for a transfer, you can show them how much you've grown and let them know you are a part of the crew.

-When you look at its notable alumni, the high places it has, the environment and the other things that give it a beautiful view for everyone, you can't help but feel that you do belong here.
-So with the guide we've got for you, you know that in your heart you can do it and become part of this tremendous elite college!
+When you look at its notable alumni, the high places it has, the environment, and the other things that give it a beautiful view for everyone, you can't help but feel that you do belong here.
+So with the guide, we've got for you, you know that you can do it and become part of this tremendous elite College in your heart!